 College Catalog: Services and Activities

 Coffeyville Community College will determine eligibility for appropriate reasonable academic accommodations or services in compliance with ADA and the 1973 Rehabilitation Act.
 Coffeyville Community College has modified its facilities to accommodate the disabled.
 Upon request, classes held at certain locations will be relocated to accommodate an individual whose disability might interfere with taking the course.
-Students who have special needs should notify the Admissions and Advising Center at the time of enrollment.
+Students who have special needs should notify the Director of Academic Advisement at the time of enrollment.

-The College Academic Advisor will work with administration, staff and students to provide appropriate and reasonable services to all disabled/challenged students enrolled at the College.
-Any prospective student needing special assistance in order to succeed, or having any disability which may interfere with his or her best performance in course work or prevent access to classes, enrollment or other College services should contact the College Counselor.
+The Director of Academic Advisement will work with administration, staff and students to provide appropriate and reasonable services to all disabled/challenged students enrolled at the College.
+Any prospective student needing special assistance in order to succeed, or having any disability which may interfere with his or her best performance in course work or prevent access to classes, enrollment or other College services should contact the Director of Academic Advisement.

 Coffeyville Community College has an open door admissions policy.
 To apply, complete CCC's Application for Admission located on our website at www.coffeyville.edu or visit the Admissions Office located in the Student Union building.

-The Advising Center at Coffeyville Community College, located in the Student Success Center in Weinberg Hall, provides information and assists students in their academic decision-making process.
+The Advising Center is located in the Student Success Center in Weinberg Hall on the Coffeyville Community College Main Campus.
+This facility provides information and assists students in their academic decision-making process.
 Using the combination faculty and professional advisor model popular in universities and community colleges, the department is responsible for all advising activities, including the following:

 - general education advisement.